 - 1. Lockout/Tagout gas supply to the boiler. - 2.
 Lockout/Tagout electrical power to the boiler. - 3.
-Disconnect the condensate neutralization tank piping in order to install a temporary drain hose into the condensate trap/drain.
-Run the open end of this hose to a nearby floor drain. - 4.
-Open the front and side doors of the boiler. - 5.
-Protect the electrical and control components from exposure to water with towels, a nylon tarp, or plastic wrap. - 6.
-Locate the blower and burner assembly bolted to the stainless steel heat engine.
-Refer to 7.4.1 and 7.4.4 for an illustration of these components.
+Disconnect the condensate piping and install a temporary drain hose into the condensate trap/drain.
+Run the open end of this hose to a nearby floor drain.